Surveys

 All students will receive an email from teachingandlearningsurveys@manchester.ac.uk containing a unique link to their surveys.
 If multiple surveys are available (e.g., for more than one unit), students will see a list and can complete each survey individually.
 After submitting one survey, they can return to the list to complete others.

-In addition to email, staff can share generic survey links to help increase response rates.
-When using a generic link, students will be prompted to sign in with their University username and password to access any surveys assigned to them.
+In addition to email, staff can use survey links and QR codes to help increase response rates.
+When using these, students will be prompted to sign in with their University username and password to access any surveys assigned to them.
+Staff will receive an error as there is no survey instance for them to complete.

 There are two options for sharing links: